A Better Start - Literacy and Learning Theme

 Dr Karyn Carson is a Lecturer in Special Education as part of the School of Education at Flinders University.
 She is currently in the early stages of a research and teaching career with specialist interests in the early identification and prevention of reading disorder particularly for children with spoken language impairment, assessment development using technology in the classroom, and achieving equality in educational outcomes for children with additional needs.
 She holds an Adjunct position in the School of Teacher Education at the University of Canterbury.

-Dr Amy Scott is a Post-Doctoral Research Fellow and Project Manager to the Literacy and Learning theme of A Better Start.
-A qualified Speech-Language Therapist, Dr Scott is interested in interventions to support early literacy and language development in young children.
-Dr Scott holds a PhD in Education, as well as degrees in Psychology and Speech-Language Therapy with Honours from the University of Canterbury, and has experience working with a diverse range of populations including young children, adolescents, and children with Special Needs.
+Dr Scott is a Senior Lecturer in the CWBI and the programme coordinator for the Better Start Literacy Approach microcredentials.
+A qualified Speech-Language Therapist, Dr Scott holds a PhD in Education, as well as degrees in Psychology and Speech-Language Therapy with Honours from the University of Canterbury, and has experience working with a diverse range of populations including young children, adolescents, and children with Special Needs.

 Dr Amanda Denston is a Senior Research Fellow within A Better Start.
 As a fully registered primary teacher, Amanda works with teachers and a diverse range of children, primarily focusing on research related to classroom practice and the acceleration of literacy skills in students across the primary levels.
 Dr Denston completed a PhD that examined the relationship between psychosocial development, including self-esteem, self-efficacy, and resilience and literacy difficulties in older primary aged students.
 A primary focus of her work continues to relate to the association between literacy and psychosocial development across childhood and adolescence.